Associate Professor, Radio

 Why would someone choose to work in radio?

 In the Radio program, we help you open your mind, explore your voice and find your place within the industry.
-Radio opportunities include talk show host, sports, news, specialty subjects, podcasting, documentary making, behind the scenes work as a producer or can be a natural transition into media professions outside of radio, like fiction writing or television sports broadcasting, just to name a couple.
-We even have students taking classes on how to be a Club DJ or Beat Producer.
+Radio opportunities include talk show host, sports, news, specialty subjects, podcasting, documentary making, behind-the-scenes work as a producer or can be a natural transition into media professions outside of radio, like fiction writing or television sports broadcasting, just to name a couple.
+We even have students taking classes on how to be a DJ or producer.

 What attracted you to radio?